patchlevel/event-sourcing-bundle/docs/pages/configuration.md

     subscription:
         run_after_aggregate_save: true
 ```
+!!! warning

+    This only works reliable if the database supports schema changes in transactions like PostgreSQL does.
+    Mysql / MariaDB will trip over the transactions.

 ### Auto Setup

 If you want to automatically setup the subscription engine, you can activate this option.